Ségur Ordinance

 The Ségur Ordinance of 1781 was a French law that required French officer candidates to produce proof of having at least four generations of nobility.
 It is named after Philippe Henri de Ségur, the French minister of war at the time, although he advised against it.
-The ordinance was approved by Louis XVI on May 22, 1781.
+Officially called RÉGLEMENT portant que nul ne pourra être proposé à des sous - lieutenances s'il n'a fait preuve de quatre générations de noblesse (i.e. Regulation concerning that no one shall be proposed for a sub-lieutenancy if he has not provided proof of four generations of nobility), the ordinance was approved by Louis XVI on May 22, 1781.

-The edict required all officer candidates in the french (i.e. non-foreign) infantry, cavalry and dragoons to prove four degrees of nobility in their patrilineal line.
+The edict required all officer candidates in the French (i.e. non-foreign) infantry, cavalry and dragoons to prove four degrees of nobility in their patrilineal line.
 Alternatively, one had to be the son of an officer who held the Cross of Saint-Louis.

-From then on it became nearly impossible for wealthy commoners or rich Nobles of the Robe to begin military service in one of the said branches of service directly as an officer (eg by purchasing an officer's certificate).
+From then on it became nearly impossible for wealthy commoners or rich Nobles of the Robe to begin military service in one of the said branches of service directly as an officer (e.g., by purchasing an officer's certificate).
 Now, they had to rise through the ranks to gain a lieutenancy, like all low-born commoners (roturiers).
 That hard, uncertain slog took regularly one or two decades.
-Usually starting a military career between 14 and 18 years of age, a new made not high-born Second Lieutenant was then in his late-twenties or mid-thirties.
-Further promotions to a field or general rank became correspondingly difficult or even unlikely.
+For example, a commoner starting a military career between 14 and 18 years of age usually could not attain the rank of Second Lieutenant until his late-twenties to mid-thirties.
+Further promotions to a field or general rank became correspondingly difficult or even impossible.

-In 1784 the provisions were extended to the hussars, mounted chasseurs and the so called foreign regiments (Régiments étrangers) of infantry, which had in fact long been predominantly French.
+In 1784, the provisions were extended to the hussars, mounted chasseurs, and the so-called foreign regiments (Régiments étrangers) of infantry, which had in fact long been predominantly French.
 The artillery and engineers remained excluded.